 Question: What happens if I fail PLAR?

 PLAR is not something that you pass or fail; instead, PLAR determines if your skills and knowledge meet or exceed a recent Canadian graduate for the competencies required to be an optician in Canada.
-If you rate Above or At on all of these competencies, you are eligible to sit the national examination(s).
-If you rank Below on any of the competencies, you would be assigned bridging that you must complete before you would be eligible to sit the national examination(s).
+If you are At on all of these competency areas, you are eligible to challenge the national examination(s).
+If you are Below on any of the competency areas, you would be assigned bridging that you must complete before you would be eligible to sit the national examination(s).

 The bridging modules are available to look at on the NACOR website.